ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdml/vdml-collaborative-economy-intro.md

 # jBPM NRP

 #1 Overview
-The purpose of this project is to provide a modeling facility combined with a runtime execution engine that can facilitate networked economic collaboration.
+The purpose of this jBPM NRP is to provide a modeling facility combined with a runtime execution engine that can facilitate networked economic collaboration.
 As a type of resource planning system, jBPM NRP may, on the surface at least, appear to have goals similar to traditional ERP systems.
 However, on closer inspection, it in fact represents a massive paradigm shift from traditional ERP.
 The best introduction to this paradigm shift is to explore the ways in which it differs from existing ERP systems.

-## jBPM NRP is network oriented
+## The scop of jBPM NRP is the network, not the enterprise
 In ERP, the Enterprise is central to the offering.
 Existing ERP solutions work hard to fortify the borders of the Enterprise.
 Auditability, accountability, cross-checking, double verification, balancing the books are implemented to make sure that nobody outside the Enterprise can possibly cheat it out of a penny.
 The processes it implements have been use for decades, some for centuries and have been proven to maximise the safety of the Enterprise.
 For an NRP system, the Network is primary.
 Borders amongst Enterprises are secondary, and all Enterprises in the Network are treated equally.
 This does not mean that participants are expected to blindly trust each other, it is just that the technology built into the NRP solution itself obsoletes old accounting processes that were required to establish trust before the advent of the highly technologically connected world of the 21st century.
 Entirely new processes are possible whilst cross-boundary exchanges can be facilitated with much greater ease and improved techonological security.

 ## jBPM NRP does not implement set of practices, but provides the vocabulary to define and facilitate practices.
-As stated above, the accounting practices implemented by existing ERP systems have become unnecessarily cumbersome for today's interconnected world. jBPM NRP could have chosen to address this by implementing new revolutionary accounting practices.
-However, given that the rate of technological change is ever increasing, such an effort would produce software that will be relevant for an even shorter period than the age of ERP's. jBPM NRP can therefore not adopt such an approach.
-Instead it aims to provide the building blocks to allow business modelers and users to explore and define, and continue to evolve entirely new and innovative accounting practices.
+As stated above, the accounting practices implemented by existing ERP systems have become unnecessarily cumbersome for today's interconnected world. jBPM NRP could have chosen to address this by implementing a new set of revolutionary accounting practices.
+However, given that the rate of technological change is ever increasing, such an effort would produce software that will be relevant for an even shorter period than the age of ERP's.
+It is impossible to predict which accounting practices would be best even just 5 years from now.
+It would therefore be short sighted of jBPM NRP to adopt such an approach.
+Instead it aims to provide the building blocks, the vocabulary to allow business modelers and users to explore and define, and continue to evolve entirely new and innovative accounting practices.
 It is up to the modeler, developer and user in a value network to continuously reinvent it's own economic practices and deal up with the pressures of technological advancement that they face.

 ## In jBPM NRP, gain or loss is a matter of perspective.
 In implementing jBPM NRP, this concept challenged our thinking over and over.
 Because there is no single Enterprise in NRP, there is no inflow contrasted with ouflow.
 There is only flow from one participant to another.
 A lot of the "balancing" work that is required in traditional accounting have become more of a distraction than an aid.
 Yes, jBPM NRP still keeps track of all flow of resources, it is just that it keeps track of increases and decreases on both sides of the equation, both the recipient and the provider, and it needs to do so without prejudice.
 It needs to have an entirely decentralized yet consistent general ledger.
 Any participant could be a supplier, any could be a consumer.
 It is always a matter of context and perspective.